DerangulaAbhishek/Medical-Chat-Bot/README.md

 ## Contact

-For any inquiries or feedback, please contact Tarun Kumar Reddy K at k.tarunkumarreddy12@gmail.com.
+For any inquiries or feedback, please contact Abhishekd Derangula at abhishekderangula1305@gmail.com.